King of the Ring (1998): Aftermath

-The following night on Raw Is War, Austin defeated Kane to regain the WWF Championship and began a feud with both Kane and the Undertaker, which lasted through September.
-At Fully Loaded: In Your House in July, Austin and Undertaker defeated Kane and Mankind for the WWF Tag Team Championship, but dropped the titles back to them in a fatal four-way match on the August 10 episode of Raw Is War.
+The following night on Raw Is War, "Stone Cold" Steve Austin defeated Kane to regain the WWF Championship and began a feud with both Kane and The Undertaker, which lasted through September.
+At Fully Loaded: In Your House in July, Austin and The Undertaker defeated Kane and Mankind for the WWF Tag Team Championship, but dropped the titles back to them in a fatal four-way match on the August 10 episode of Raw Is War.

-Kane and the Undertaker were gradually revealed to be in cahoots with each other over the WWF Championship.
-As part of the storyline, Kane turned on Mankind at SummerSlam, losing the tag team titles to the New Age Outlaws, and Undertaker ordered his brother not to interfere in his title match with Austin in the main event.
-The feud culminated in a match at Breakdown: In Your House in September, where Kane and Undertaker simultaneously pinned Austin.
-This led to a match between Kane and Undertaker at Judgment Day: In Your House in October, where Austin, who was the special referee, attacked both men and refused to count a fall.
-After the match, Undertaker turned on Kane and reunited with Paul Bearer, reigniting their feud.
+Kane and The Undertaker were gradually revealed to be in cahoots with each other over the WWF Championship.
+As part of the storyline, Kane turned on Mankind at SummerSlam, losing the tag team titles to the New Age Outlaws, and The Undertaker ordered his brother not to interfere in his title match with Austin in the main event.
+The feud culminated in a match at Breakdown: In Your House in September, where Kane and The Undertaker simultaneously pinned Austin.
+This led to a match between Kane and The Undertaker at Judgment Day: In Your House in October, where Austin, who was the special referee, attacked both men and refused to count a fall.
+After the match, The Undertaker turned on Kane and reunited with Paul Bearer, reigniting their feud.